EI2030/Low-power-E-Paper-OS/README.md

 _Is this a real project?_ Yes, it has since been late 2020.

 _Why is this important?_ This project would be a joke if it weren't so sad.
-Academia, Industry, and the Government considers this project so low on the totem pole that if they are on the pole at all, it's under the visible portion.
+Academia, Industry, and the Government considers this project so low on the totem pole that if it's on the pole at all, it's under the visible portion.

 _Hasn't this project already been developed?_ Yes, but mainly as an unsuccessful [product](https://solarmuseum.org/cells/samsung-nc215s/) or concept.